 Let me share 5 ideas to help you shift the company toward new heights in the coming year!

 1. IMPLEMENT A CULTURE THAT SUPPORTS YOUR STRATEGY

-If your strategy is to grow certain product lines or markets in 2019, have you positioned your culture to support that strategy?
+If your strategy is to grow certain product lines or markets in the coming year, have you positioned your culture to support that strategy?
 At one of my companies, we decided that one of our service divisions needed to develop its own strategy and its own separate growth plan, and not just be a cost of being in the product business.
 We wanted this division to focus on its own growth and its own financial success.
 So we set a new strategy with the leader of that business.
 Of course, the structure and the culture needed to be updated in order to support this new strategy, so we changed it.
 Our goal in this example was not to change the culture.
 The strategy we chose determined the culture we established.
 We do not change culture for the sake of changing culture.
 We do it because we believe it will enable us to get to our goals and achieve our growth strategy.
 We did have bumps along the way of course.
 There was tension as we made this monumental (don’t underestimate this!) shift in strategy, structure, and culture.
 But with a dedicated and talented leadership team, we delivered the results and ultimately put our company onto a new growth vector.
 It starts with clearly identifying our new strategy, building the structure and team that can achieve it, and then personally leading that change.
 These steps, Strategy-Structure-Culture, are the logical way to change your company and make it more valuable to your customers.

 2. A KICKOFF MEETING CAN JUMP START YOUR NEW YEAR